Emergency Load Reduction Program

-The Emergency Load Reduction Program (ELRP) is a five-year pilot program administered by PG&E that offers participants financial incentives to reduce energy usage during times of high grid stress and emergencies, with the goal of avoiding rotating outages while minimizing costs to customers.
-The Emergency Load Reduction Program (ELRP) was ordered by the California Public Utilities Commission (CPUC) in rulemaking 20-11-003.
+The Emergency Load Reduction Program is a five-year pilot program administered by PG&E that offers participants risk-free financial incentives to reduce energy usage during times of high grid stress and emergencies, with the goal of avoiding rotating outages while minimizing costs to customers.
+This program is unique in its voluntary nature as there are no penalties for non-performance.

 Are you eligible?

-Non-residential (commercial, industrial, agricultural, and small and medium business) individual PG&E bundled-service customers, Community Choice Aggregation (CCA) Service customers, and Direct Access (DA) customers who meet the following criteria are eligible to enroll directly in the program:
+Non-residential (commercial, industrial, agricultural, and small and medium business) individual PG&E bundled-service customers, Community Choice Aggregation Service customers, and Direct Access customers who meet the following criteria are eligible to enroll directly in the program:

 - Able to reduce load by at least 1 kW during an event

-- Not currently enrolled in any other demand response (DR) program with the exception of PG&E’s Base Interruptible Program (BIP)
+- Not currently enrolled in any other demand response program with the exception of PG&E’s Base Interruptible Program

 How it works

-If you are a business and can reduce load in time of emergency, you can help prevent power outages this summer by participating in the Emergency Load Reduction Program (ELRP).
+If you are a business and can reduce load in times of emergency, you can help prevent power outages this summer by participating in the Emergency Load Reduction Program.

-To directly enroll in the program, click the Enroll Now button below and complete your enrollment application.
-Once your enrollment has been verified, you may be called upon to reduce your energy usage in response to a program event.
+To enroll directly in the program, click the Enroll Now button and complete your enrollment application.
+Once your enrollment has been confirmed, you may be called upon to reduce your energy usage in response to a program event.